BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle3/DOCS.md

-# Sample Configs for MQTT Home Assistant Integration
+# Instructions and Usage Notes for MQTT Home Assistant Integration

+## Sensor and Button Location in HA

+When everything is setup correctly, all available sensors and buttons are created automatically (please review this entire document for specific caveats) and can be seen in HA under:

+* "Settings --> Devices & services --> MQTT"
+  * They will be grouped under a MQTT device with the name of your vehicle

 ## Dynamically Change Polling Frequency Using MQTT